luajunan/DSA4262-ateam/Training and predicting pipeline/README.md

 ## 4. Predict test data with your pre-trained model (LGBM / XGB)

 For demo purposes, we will use `model_prediction_lgb.py`.
-You may switch to `model_prediction_xgb.py` if you are interested in using the XGB to predict.
+You may switch to `model_prediction_xgb.py` if you are interested in using XGB to predict.

 `$ python model_prediction_lgb.py <json_input_path> <optional: info_input_path>`